Piers Baker: Comic strips

-In 2002, he created Ollie and Quentin for the Royal National Lifeboat Institution.
-Four years later, it was selected by King Features for international distribution beginning January 7.
-2008.
+In 2002, he created Ollie and Quentin.
+The pair had originally started life in 1997 as characters alongside Stormy Stan the Lifeboat Man for the Royal National Lifeboat Institution.
+Six years later in January 2008, Ollie and Quentin was selected by King Features for international distribution.
 Interviewed by Janine Pineo for the Bangor Daily News, Baker explained the strip's development: